vaibhavkavi/Planit/README.md

 7) run "mvn test" command
 8) it will start executing all the test cases
 9) to make changes in test execution, use testng.xml to modify the execution classes.

+please feel free to contact me if you are facing any dificulty while executing or for code walkthrough.